Loading the player...

 What Is the Labor Management Partnership?

-Many of these achievements are created by unit-based teams that include frontline managers, workers and physicians working together to ensure each patient has the best possible experience.
+Many of these achievements are created by unit-based teams (UBTs) made up of frontline managers, employees and physicians working together to ensure that each patient has the best possible experience.
 This team environment also makes KP a great place to work.

-How does it work?
+How do UBTs work?